agarciadom/mdenet-mde-ci-tutorial/slides/mde-ci-slides.md

 * Just like code, models can and should go through CI
 * We have demonstrated a Docker image that can run Eclipse-based model management workflows
-* We can also try out each stage in the pipeline through from our browser, with the MDENet Education Platform
+* We can also try out each stage in the pipeline from our browser, with the MDENet Education Platform
 * We have shown a model-to-code pipeline, and the use of CI information as a model

 ## Thank you!